 What Should I Know Before I Have my Defective Implant Removed?

-If you know that you have a defective DePuy hip implant and are intending to have it operated on, there are two very important things to know before having it removed:
+If you know that you have a defective DePuy hip implant and are intending to have it operated on, there are three very important things to know before having it removed:

 - Don’t let yourself be intimidated by DePuy.

 DePuy has been acting aggressively to protect its interests, approaching patients with recalled hip replacements and attempting to persuade them to forego lawsuits in exchange for payment of their medical expenses.
 DePuy is acting solely in their best interests, not yours.
 To protect yourself, do not speak with a DePuy representative without an attorney present.

 - Your implant is evidence, do not allow DePuy to take it.